 - While pasta is cooking, melt butter in a medium skillet and over medium heat.
 Add onions and cook for 5 minutes.

 - Add mushrooms and cook until all water evaporates and mushrooms are slightly browned, about 7 minutes.
-Stir in garlic and cook for 1 more minute.
+Stir in garlic and cook for 30 more seconds.

-- Meanwhile, in a tall cup, mix flour, mustard, smoked paprika, salt and pepper.
+- Meanwhile, in a tall cup, combine flour, mustard, smoked paprika, salt and pepper.
 Add broth and whisk until no lumps remain.

 - Transfer cooked pasta to the mushroom sauce, stir to combine the ingredients and if necessary, add some pasta water to thin out the sauce.

 - Serve immediately with a sprinkling of parsley.
 And I recommend pairing this recipe with quick Baked Zucchini And Mozzarella.